 The European Utility Week 2017 took place in Amsterdam, from 3-5 October 2017.
 It is the premier business, innovation and information platform connecting the smart utility community – experts from utilities, network operators, vendors, consultants, start-ups and system integrators covering the entire smart system value chain.

 Project coordinator, mag.
 Uroš Salobir from the ELES TSO, presented FutureFlow in the framework of BRIDGE, an initiative from the European Commission which gathers Horizon 2020 projects in the field of Smart Grid and Energy Storage (http://www.h2020-bridge.eu/).

 The FutureFlow consortium received an excellent audit evaluation by the European Commission at the end of the first third of the project.

-The first Periodic Review Meeting with the Project Officer will take place on the 21st September 2017 in Bled in Slovenia.
-Work Package leaders will present the work carried out by the FutureFlow consortium on each Work Package during the 1st reporting period.
+The first Periodic Review Meeting with the Project Officer took place on the 21st of September 2017 in Bled in Slovenia.

 The Ministers of Foreign Affairs of the Visegrad Group (V4), the Republic of Austria, the Republic of Croatia and the Republic of Slovenia met on 10 July 2017 in Budapest.
 They exchanged views on current developments affecting the prosperity, stability and security of the region, with a focus on interconnectivity, including transport, energy and digital issues, the Western Balkans and the enlargement of the European Union, as well as Ukraine and the Eastern Partnership.